Authorize access to data in Azure Storage

 Shared Key authorization for blobs, files, queues, and tables.
 A client using Shared Key passes a header with every request that is signed using the storage account access key.
 For more information, see Authorize with Shared Key.

 You can disallow Shared Key authorization for a storage account.
 When Shared Key authorization is disallowed, clients must use Azure AD to authorize requests for data in that storage account.
 For more information, see Prevent Shared Key authorization for an Azure Storage account.

 Shared access signatures for blobs, files, queues, and tables.
 Shared access signatures (SAS) provide limited delegated access to resources in a storage account.
 Adding constraints on the time interval for which the signature is valid or on permissions it grants provides flexibility in managing access.
 For more information, see Using shared access signatures (SAS).

 Anonymous public read access for containers and blobs.
-Authorization is not required.
+When anonymous access is configured, then clients can read blob data without authorization.
 For more information, see Manage anonymous read access to containers and blobs.

 You can disallow anonymous public read access for a storage account.
 When anonymous public read access is disallowed, then users cannot configure containers to enable anonymous access, and all requests must be authorized.
 For more information, see Prevent anonymous public read access to containers and blobs.